-To cut out the significant costs associated with the deficit on costs of moving and operating Park Safe Schools cameras which only deal with yellow zig-zags, it is proposed to temporarily halt the School Park Safe camera service until more universal schemes (similar to the June 2020 model) can be designed and implemented successfully to ensure better compliance in the whole area around schools and better cover costs involved.
+To reduce the costs associated with moving and operating Park Safe Schools cameras, it is proposed to temporarily halt the School Park Safe camera service until schemes similar to the June 2020 model can be designed and implemented to ensure better compliance in the whole area around schools and better cover costs involved.
+Any future fixed camera service will be on a smaller scale than before.